lloydmeta/taps3-rs/README.md

-`taps3` is compiled as a statically-linked library via [`rust-musl-builder`](https://github.com/emk/rust-musl-builder) and the CA certificates are downloaded from [curl](https://curl.haxx.se/docs/caextract.html) and added separately to the Docker Image.
+`taps3` is compiled as a statically-linked library via [`rust-musl-builder`](https://github.com/emk/rust-musl-builder) and the CA certificates are downloaded from [curl](https://curl.haxx.se/docs/caextract.html) and added separately to the Alpine-based Docker Image.